jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 ngrok http 8080
 ```

-- Once this tunnel is open, paste the ngrok url in the hook field in the helmfiles/jx/jxboot-helmfile-resources-values.yaml file in the cluster git repository.
+- Once this tunnel is open, paste the ngrok url (without http and https) in the hook field in the helmfiles/jx/jxboot-helmfile-resources-values.yaml file in the cluster git repository.
 - commit and push the changes.

 ```bash